-- Determine how long the DRaaS provider has been in business.
-More specifically, evaluate its experience delivering disaster recovery and DRaaS solutions.
+Determine how long the DRaaS provider has been in business.
+More specifically, evaluate its experience in delivering disaster recovery and DRaaS solutions.

 A DRaaS provider that has a menu of multiple solutions can generally deliver a more flexible, customizable disaster recovery solution.

 Look for a provider that can meet your business needs for RPO, RTO, service level agreements, and data center locations.

 Synchronous replication costs a lot more than asynchronous replication.
 To manage costs, make sure your RPOs and RTOs reflect true business needs.